 Finally, the appellate judges deliver their opinion on whether to affirm or reverse the trial court’s decision.

 In the appeals process, time is of the essence, and so is experience.
 You need a highly qualified appeal lawyer to correct past mistakes and get you a fair shake.
-Award-winning St. Louis appellate attorney Nathan Swanson is your go-to appeal lawyer to help set the record straight.
+Award-winning St. Louis Appeal Lawyer Nathan Swanson is your go-to appellate attorney to help set the record straight.
 Contact him today for a free consultation.

 Contact Us For Help